Slavs: Relations with non-Slavic people

 Saqaliba refers to the Slavic mercenaries and slaves in the medieval Arab world in North Africa, Sicily and Al-Andalus.
 Saqaliba served as caliph's guards.
 In the 12th century, Slavic piracy in the Baltics increased.
 The Wendish Crusade was started against the Polabian Slavs in 1147, as a part of the Northern Crusades.
 The pagan chief of the Slavic Obodrite tribes, Niklot, began his open resistance when Lothar III, Holy Roman Emperor, invaded Slavic lands.
-In August 1160 Niklot was killed, and German colonization (Ostsiedlung) of the Elbe-Oder region began.
+In August 1160, Niklot was killed, and German colonization (Ostsiedlung) of the Elbe-Oder region began.
 In Hanoverian Wendland, Mecklenburg-Vorpommern and Lusatia, invaders started germanization.
 Early forms of germanization were described by German monks: Helmold in the manuscript Chronicon Slavorum and Adam of Bremen in Gesta Hammaburgensis ecclesiae pontificum.
 The Polabian language survived until the beginning of the 19th century in what is now the German state of Lower Saxony.
 In Eastern Germany, around 20% of Germans have historic Slavic paternal ancestry, as revealed in Y-DNA testing.
 Similarly, in Germany, around 20% of the foreign surnames are of Slavic origin.

 Cossacks, although Slavic and practicing Orthodox Christianity, came from a mix of ethnic backgrounds, including Tatars and other peoples.
-Initially, the Cossacks were a mini-subethnos, but now they are less than 5%, and most of them live in the south of Russia.
-The Gorals of southern Poland and northern Slovakia are partially descended from Romance-speaking Vlachs, who migrated into the region from the 14th to 17th centuries and were absorbed into the local population.
-The population of Moravian Wallachia also descended from the Vlachs.
+The Gorals of southern Poland and northern Slovakia are partially descended from the originally Balkan Romance speaking Vlachs, who migrated into the region from the 14th to 17th centuries and were quickly absorbed into the local population, especially since the majority of Vlachs were already slavicized and the term became synonymous with Ruthenians.
+The populations of Moravian Wallachia, Carpathian Ruthenia and parts of northern Slovakia are also descended partially from the Vlachs.
 Conversely, some Slavs were assimilated into other populations.
 Although the majority continued towards Southeast Europe, attracted by the riches of the area that became the state of Bulgaria, a few remained in the Carpathian Basin in Central Europe and were assimilated into the Magyar people.
 Numerous rivers and places in Romania have a name with Slavic origins.

 Population

 Winkler Prins (2002) estimated the number of Slavs worldwide to be around c.
 260 million at the time.
+Currently it is estimated that there are 300 million Slavic inhabitants in Central, Eastern, and Southeastern Europe.